 The Alpha Nu Omega Alumni Association is organized primarily for education and scholarship purposes as provided for under Section 501(c)(3) of the Internal Revenue Code.
-The Alumni Association provides scholarships to active members of the fraternity.
-An endowment fund has been created to assist the organization with long term funding of these programs.
+The Alumni Association provides scholarships to qualified active members of the fraternity.
+An endowment fund supported by our membership has been created to assist the organization with long term funding of these programs.
 Recipients are selected on the basis of academic success, fraternity participation (fraternity and campus/community service) and need.
 The emphasis of these selection criteria varies with each award program.

-Three separate scholarships have been created:
+Three separate scholarships have been created with different selection criteria:

 THE JOHN L. BANKS III MEMORIAL SCHOLARSHIP